 Select a Reliable Aquarium Filter

 To keep aquarium fish healthy and happy, the water quality must be maintained at a high level.
-Aquarium filters are the key to keeping the water in optimal condition; the many types of filters can be confusing, though.
+An aquarium filter is the key to keeping the water in optimal condition; the many types of filters can be confusing, though.

 The Purpose of an Aquarium Filter